rexresearch

 pharmaceutical active ingredients.
 Several cleaning methods have

 to be used.
-The isolated compounds act via the known inhibition of
+The isolated compounds act via the known inhibition

-the phosphate cleavage (ATPase reaction) and the interruption of
+of the phosphate cleavage (ATPase reaction) and the interruption

-the energy supply of the cell caused thereby.
+of the energy supply of the cell caused thereby.
 However, this

 mechanism is not specific, as can cells which are not to be

-switched off from the power supply, such as, for example, B. Host
+switched off from the power supply, such as, for example, B.

-cells in infections or benign cells in tumor diseases.
+Host cells in infections or benign cells in tumor diseases.

 It is therefore an object of the present invention to provide a

-pharmaceutical, cosmetic, or even a food or supplementary agent or
+pharmaceutical, cosmetic, or even a food or supplementary agent

-particular the energy supply of, Eg by infection or tumor growth,
+specifically, in particular the energy supply of, Eg by

-can be interrupted without the metabolic processes of the host /
+metabolic processes of the host / the healthy cell being

-the healthy cell being substantially impaired or, on the other
+substantially impaired or, on the other hand, with an effective

-hand, with an effective dietary supplementation in patients, Eg
+dietary supplementation in patients, Eg with pathogenically

-with pathogenically colonized intestinal flora.
+colonized intestinal flora.

 This object is achieved according to the invention by the fact